 Dominated by Amazon headquarters, South Lake Union is the epicenter of Seattle’s tech boom.
 Ideal for young professionals, this fast-growing neighborhood boasts a plethora of new apartments, places to eat, and things to do.
-On the weekends, you’ll find neighborhood markets, and all week you can enjoy food trucks catering to the lunch break crowd.
+Every day, you can enjoy food trucks catering to the lunch break crowd, and on the weekends, you’ll find neighborhood markets.
 While bustling during the day, the streets quiet in the evenings as residents retreat home.
 Centrally located, it’s easy to hit downtown or other areas via public transit.

 Queen Anne is one of the few instantly recognizable neighborhoods in the city, thanks to its geography: The neighborhood’s homes are atop the highest hill in the city.
 The neighborhood is named after the architectural style of the homes, which have an esteemed air and are truly beautiful.
 A quiet, more affluent neighborhood, Queen Anne is your destination if you’re looking for a fenced front and backyard within city limits.
 With fantastic access to the rest of the city, Queen Anne is stately and lovely, but somehow remains low-key.

 - Good for: Families, safety, proximity to more bustling areas